anniebart/flora/README.md

 After learning more about how sustainability intersects with web development, I set off to redesign my own portfolio with sustainable design practices in mind.
 Though I've used static site generators before (my [blog](https://anniebartblog.netlify.app/) uses [Hugo](https://gohugo.io/)), I thought it might be an interesting project to take this a step further and build out a static site generator that uses these practices and allow others to do the same.

-Once completed, Planted will use minimal styling using system defaults, including fonts, colors, etc. Images will be compressed using [Floyd-Steinberg](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering) dithering to minimize the size of each page.
-And each page will list its size, available + accessible to both developers and users.
+Planted uses two colors and one font.
+Images are compressed using image dithering to minimize the size of images + the overall weight of each page.

 > Planted documentation forthcoming